 This comes after a period of intense heat and the now familiar phenomena of COVID, face masks, social distancing, rioting, racial tension, media wars, brownouts, layoffs, and a presidential election shaping up to be even more divisive than the last.
 It feels as if we are under heavy mortar fire.
 I wouldn’t be surprised if earthquakes and food shortages followed.

 As if that weren’t enough, I have noticed more homeless people on the street.
 Many act deranged and hallucinatory.
-Last week, one of them threatened to assault me outside a convenience store.
+Last week, one of them threatened me outside a grocery store.
 I also have come across broken glass and vandalism in the neighborhood, which scares business owners at a time when they are picking themselves up after being knocked down by the lockdown.

-So, legitimate reasons exist for the anxiety.
-It would be foolish to argue otherwise.
-However, I am concerned about more than people shunning each other in grocery stores.
+So, legitimate reasons exist for the anxiety, but I’m concerned about more than people shunning each other in public spaces.
 What strikes me is the ease with which they have succumbed to anxiety without so much as a second thought about the significance of their behavior.
 They surrender control of their actions, speech, and even bodies to the point that they are–literally–muzzled.